What Causes Boat Accidents?

 Nevada Revised Statute 488.4002 makes it unlawful to operate a water vessel while under the influence of alcohol.
 These laws are similar to Nevada’s DUI laws in that a blood alcohol concentration of .08% or more is illegal.
 You should never operate a boat while under the influence.

-According to Nevada rules and regulations3, anyone born after January 1, 1983, needs to pass a boater safety course and carry their boater education card in order to operate a motorized watercraft.
-However, there is no minimum age requirement and the course can be completed online.
+According to Nevada rules and regulations3, anyone born after January 1, 1983, must pass a boater safety course and carry their boater education card to operate a motorized watercraft.
+However, there is no minimum age requirement, and the course can be completed online.

-If you or a family member have been injured in a boating accident and are unsure what to do, contact our Las Vegas boating accident lawyers for a free consultation about your case.
+If you or a family member have been injured in a boating accident and are unsure what to do, contact our experienced Las Vegas boating accident lawyers for a free consultation about your case.
 You might be entitled to compensation.
-Our team will review the details of the accident, navigate insurance companies, and make sure accident victims receive adequate compensation for their losses.
+Our team will review the accident details, navigate insurance companies, and ensure accident victims receive adequate compensation for their losses.
 Call us today to see how we can help.

 1United States Coast Guard.
 (12 August 2021).
 Accident Statistics.
 Retrieved 2 May 2022.